 Shepherd Center's Intensive Care Unit accepts the most medically fragile patients—including those who are ventilator dependent, but weanable, those who have a dual diagnosis of brain and spinal cord injury, and those who are comatose or minimally conscious.
 Working to achieve a certain level of responsiveness, the ICU team has a goal of quickly transitioning the patient from intensive care to inpatient rehabilitation.

-PREP is a short-term, three-to-five-week program, with approximately 1 ½ hours of therapy daily, for patients who are semi-comatose or minimally conscious (Rancho I-III) and takes into account a slow response to therapeutic intervention.
+The Disorders of Consciousness (DOC) Program is a short-term, three-to-five-week program, with about one and a half hours of therapy daily, for patients who are semi-comatose or minimally conscious (Rancho I-III).
+It takes into account a slow response to therapeutic intervention.

-Reducing medical acuity, preventing medical complications and continually measuring arousal and attention to the environment are key components of this program, which also takes into account neuropharmacological management, nutritional management, maximizing mobility and beginning family education and training.
+Reducing medical acuity, preventing medical complications and continually measuring arousal and attention to the environment are key components of this program.
+The program also addresses neuropharmacological management, nutritional management, maximizing mobility, and family education and training.

 Inpatient rehabilitation involves both the patient and his or her family in a treatment program that takes into account all of the physical and cognitive changes that have taken place, as well as the information the patient and family need to prepare for the future.

-Our 30-bed, secured care unit is home to a program that treats not only brain injury but also patients with stroke (under age 65) and diagnoses including encephalitis and anoxia.
+Our 30-bed, secured care unit is home to a program that treats not only brain injury but also patients with stroke and diagnoses including encephalitis and anoxia.
 We also have specialized programs for adolescents recovering from brain injury.